Q. What is the Rosary?

 Q. Which prayers are recited in the Rosary?

-Other types of Catholic prayer beads are sometimes called “rosaries”, but the term is misleading.
+Other types of Catholic prayer beads are sometimes called “rosaries”, but this usage is not quite accurate.
 These other devotions are perfectly valid, but the Church does not call them “rosaries”.
 When official Church documents speak of the “Rosary”, they invariably mean the Dominican Rosary of 150 Hail Marys, 15 Our Fathers and 15 Sacred Mysteries.

 Q. Does the Church set rules concerning the Rosary?